readmeio/rdme/CONTRIBUTING.md

 0      simple  GitHub Action Auth-Less  GitHub Action Simple Example  gh-action-simple.yml  workflow_dispatch
 ```

-And finally, you can use that Job ID to execute a workflow with the `-j` flag:
+And finally, you can use that Job ID to execute a workflow with the `-j` flag (make sure Docker is running!):

 ```sh
 act -j simple